Bookmark

 Alt missing

-Effective farmer training and coaching models are essential to improve forage crop management practices among large-scale forage producers and smallholder farmers but also to incorporate quality forages in cost effective rations for dairy cows.
-NEADAP partner ProDairy will train a new generation of Senior Advisors Climate Smart Dairy farming for the SNV BRIDGE+ and AGRITERA Act Now projects.
+In my opinion, effective farmer training and coaching models are essential to improve forage crop management practices among large-scale forage producers and smallholder farmers but also to incorporate quality forages in cost effective rations for dairy cows.
+We at ProDairy will train a new generation of Senior Advisors Climate Smart Dairy farming for the SNV BRIDGE+ and AGRITERA projects.
 The training takes an integrated approach of the mixed crop-livestock farm taking the future climate smart dairy farm advisors from seed to feed to milk and meat.

 Alt missing